Ignite Life Center Informants Call Out Doug Clay Amid Sex Abuse Coverups at Local Pentecostal Church

 Besides Velasquez, all the aforementioned individuals are under Vega as pastors and leaders at ILC.
 Velasquez doesn’t appear to be currently employed as a pastor at ILC, as he is not listed on their webpage.

-Additionally, Jose Cruz, who was employed as an associate pastor was reportedly let go or left shortly after his son, Noel Cruz, was arrested for repeatedly committing statutory rape against a minor child at ILC.
+Additionally, Jose Cruz, who was employed as an associate pastor was reportedly let go or left shortly after his son, Noel Cruz, was arrested for repeatedly committing statutory rape against a minor child at ILC, according to one of the previous whistleblowers.
 Jose Cruz is no longer listed as a pastor on ILC's website, indicating he isn’t employed with them in an official capacity.

 The Bible commands believers to mark and avoid those who are false teachers (Matthew 7:15, Matthew 16:6, Romans 16:17, Acts 20:28-29, Philippians 3:2,18; 1 Corinthians 5:11; 2 Thessalonians 3:6,14; 2 Timothy 3:5; 2 John 10, 1 Timothy 5: 19-20.)
 The Bible commands elders and pastors to do the same, Paul told the elders in Ephesus, ‘Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers….
 I know that after my departure fierce wolves will come in among you, not sparing the flock.’
 Wolves are a synonym for false teachers.
 They need to speak out and condemn what's happening at Ignite.
 Doing so means being faithful to the Word of God and His Church."